internetofwater/docs.geoconnex.us/docs/contributing/step-2/pygeoapi/deployment.md

 :::note

-We are using a fork of pygeoapi from the [internetofwater/pygeoapi](https://github.com/internetofwater/pygeoapi) repo which provides additional support for more data providers.
-However, you can use the standard upstream pygeoapi container image as well.
+We use our fork of pygeoapi from the [internetofwater/pygeoapi](https://github.com/internetofwater/pygeoapi) repository which provides support for additional data provider backends.

 :::